openshift/contra-lib/README.md

 - errorMsg: A fedMsgError to send on pipeline failure.
 - completeMsg: A fedMsgComplete to send on pipeline completion.
 - decorateBuild: A Closure that decorates the build such as the function decoratePRBuild()
+- preBuild: A closure that contains pre build steps.
 - postBuild: A Closure that contains any post build steps. e.g. ArtifactArchiver step.
 - timeout: Set to time the pipeline out after timeout minutes.
 Defaults to 30.
 - sendMetrics: Whether to send metrics to influxdb. true or false.